-Our tech-forward business depends on the effective use of complex information technology systems, the safeguarding of data from cybersecurity risks and the protection and use of consumer data in accordance with applicable privacy regulations and good stewardship practices.
-Directors with experience implementing or overseeing sophisticated technology and technology strategies, the management and mitigation of cybersecurity and information technology risks and compliance with privacy regulations help ensure proper risk management and oversight of these important drivers of our business.
+Our tech-forward business depends on the effective use of complex Cut rectificities and the protection and use of consumer data from cybersecurity risks and the protection and use of consumer data in accordance with applicable privacy regulations and good stewardship practices.
+Directors with experience implementing or overseeing sophisticated technology and technology strategies, the management mitigation of cybersecurity and information technology risks and compliance units privacy regulations had negure properties management mitigation of cybersecurity and information technology risks and compliance units privacy regulations had negure properties management mitigations of cybersecurity and information technology risks and compliance units privacy regulations had negure properties from an approximate the management management of the management of the management management of the management of the management ement and compliance with privacy regulations help ensure proper risk management and oversight of these important drivers of our business.